 Title Recommendations based on Latka Gravas

-Aspiring entrepreneurs pitch various business ideas to "The Sharks" -- tough, self-made, multi-millionaire and billionaire tycoons -- in hopes of landing an investment.
+Aspiring entrepreneurs pitch various business ideas to "The Sharks": tough, self-made, multi-millionaire and billionaire tycoons.
+The prize is landing an investment.

-A dark odyssey about the dawn of artificial consciousness and the future of sin.
-The story revolves around a futuristic theme park staffed by robots that help guests live out their fantasies.
+Westworld revolves around a futuristic theme park staffed by robots that help guests live out their fantasies.
 The park breaks down, however, and two guests taking a Wild West adventure find themselves stalked by a gun-slinging android.